Participant Terms and Conditions

 "NASA" or "Agency," as used herein, means the National Aeronautics and Space Administration, and includes its support contractors (at any tier) that are assisting NASA with the planning and execution of the International Space Apps Challenge.

 Participation in the International Space Apps Challenge (or "the event") is fully voluntary, and participants are not entitled to compensation, nor will they be considered employees, agents, independent contractors, or consultants of NASA or of the United States (U.S.) Government.
 Individuals who participate in the event shall engage in their personal capacity only, including identifying themselves by their own names.
-If a Participant works for a Federal Government support contractor, that individual shall not reference the fact that they are working under a Federal Government contract, nor shall any work performed for or in support of the event be performed pursuant to such contract.
+If a Participant works for a Federal Government support contractor, that individual shall not reference the fact that they are a Federal Government support contractor, nor shall any work performed for or in support of the event be performed pursuant to or charged under such contract.
 All Federal Government contractor employee participation shall be done on a voluntary basis outside of the participant’s working hours, and these participants shall not receive or be entitled to any compensation for the time that they spend preparing for or participating in the event.
 Federal Government civil servant employees are not eligible to register as Participants.